The flu season is upon us.

-Most important to understand is that the medical industry wants everyone to get the flu vaccine which guards against last year's flu.
-But flu season is unpredictable, and not only are flu vaccines formulated using last year's virus but all the added products (adjuvants) make viruses in general a challenge for the immune system, especially those who may already have a compromised immune system.
+Most important to understand is that the medical industry encourages everyone to get the flu vaccine which guards against last year's flu.
+But flu season is unpredictable, and not only are flu vaccines formulated using last year's virus but all the added products (adjuvants) may make viruses in general a challenge for the immune system, especially those who may already have a compromised immune system.
 A positive from getting the flu shot is a placebo effect by feeling you are more protected, so this decision should be made with you and your doctor.

 Why the Flu Flourishes in Winter

 What actually is the reason why influenza outbreaks occur this time of the year?
 First, it is important to know that viruses spread more in the warmer months than during the colder seasons so viral outbreaks (flu season) are caused by other reasons than these viruses becoming more virulent.

 There are 4 huge reasons why the flu virus flourishes in people during the winter and early spring months and why so many contract influenza:

 1. With low light, less exposure to sunshine, and shorter days our vitamin D levels can be extremely low.
 As such, the immune system stimulation by vitamin D and thus our resistance to viral infections is low and makes us more susceptible to flu infections.